programatiko/headless-drupal-presentation/markdown/04-decoupled-cms.md

 - A way to store data
 - A CRUD user interface
 - A robust and flexible API
 As you can see there is no view component.
-The content is served by the API to whatever application we have designed for it: Mobile, Website, SPA, Native app, IoT, etc. The CMS becomes a content repository.
+The content is served by the API to whatever application we have designed for it: Mobile, Website, SPA, Native app, IoT, you name it.
+The CMS becomes a content repository.
 The front-end is no longer tied to the back-end.

-### Drupal's new flavors
+### Drupal's decouple approaches
 COUPLED <!-- .element: class="fragment" -->

 PROGRESSIVELY DECOUPLED <!-- .element: class="fragment" -->